efandresena/Hack4Dev/README.md

 This repository host the pipeline created during the Hackathon in Astronomy to built a lihtweight image classifier for cubesats a little satelitte for downstream

 # Description
-Our approach were ranked as the best 20 participants in the Hackathon in Astronomy.
+Our approach was ranked as one of the best 20 participants in the Hackathon in Astronomy. prototypes.
-**B.8 Team08(3/3)**
-Our team’s goal was to design a lightweight yet accurate image classification solution suited for resource-constrained environments like CubeSats.
-We explored several approaches to balance accuracy, model size, and inference speed.
-We evaluated different CNN architectures and machine learning pipelines.
-MobileNetV3-like CNN provided strong accuracy by using Squeeze-and-Excitation and inverted residual blocks.
-SqueezeNet offered a very compact architecture with accuracy close to AlexNet but with 50× fewer parameters, matching our aim for deployment on limited hardware.
-Classical pipelines combining CNN features or handcrafted features, such as HOG with SVM, performed reasonably well but required more complex preprocessing and had slower inference.
-We carried out extensive background research, consulted tutorials and papers, and iteratively built and tested prototypes.
 Models were compared by accuracy, size, and computational load.
 After several experiments, MobileNet- like models emerged as the best trade-off between accuracy and efficiency.
 Preprocessing included resizing images to fit model input, normalization to stabilize learning, and using the